lornebb/Venice-Drone-website/README.md

 Need to get an example read me to use!

+THINGS to figure out!!!
+- ICONS in releases...
+- Background opacity!!!
+- Background images, static, scroll over the top...
+- background rounded edges.. or just a better deign idea on it... iut look sBUTTERS
+- STOP FONT FROM LOADING LAST!!!
+- nav bar - Releases AUDIO and VIDEO options?
+- add video to releases page
+- finish index.html

 Releases

 Contact page -
 copied copy  from Idles (band) contact page and modified, as they had a healthy amount of copy on there to flesh out my make believe contact page